 Long-term disability (LTD) benefits are offered by many employers in the Kansas City metro region and throughout the country.
-As a long-term disability lawyer, I see firsthand how LTD benefits can help our clients meet your financial responsibilities while they are disabled, unable to work and not getting paid regular wages.
+As a long-term disability lawyer, I see firsthand how LTD benefits can help our clients meet their financial responsibilities while they are disabled, unable to work, and not getting paid regular wages.

-Please be aware that not all employers offer LTD insurance, and many times, an employee must sign up for it or may even have to pay a portion of the monthly premiums.
+However, not all employers offer LTD insurance, and many times, an employee must sign up for it or may even have to pay a portion of the monthly premiums.
 If you are uncertain as to whether you have this benefit, you should contact your employer’s human resources office.
-They will should be able to provide you with that information and give you a claim form when you are ready to file a disability claim.
+They will be able to provide you with that information and give you a claim form when you are ready to file a disability claim.

 6 Things Our Kansas City LTD Lawyer Wants You to Know

-- Experienced Legal Assistance Is Critical.
-An experienced long term disability attorney can help you file a LTD claim.
-You should never file an appeal of a LTD denial without speaking to LTD attorney first.
-In particular, your attorney should be knowledgeable and experienced in handling ERISA (the Employment Retirement Security Act) LTD claims, which governs group LTD policies and the appeal process.
+Our experienced long-term disability attorney can help you file an LTD claim.
+You should never file an appeal of an LTD denial without speaking to our LTD attorney first.
+In particular, our attorney is knowledgeable and experienced in handling ERISA (the Employment Retirement Security Act) LTD claims, which governs group LTD policies and the appeal process.
 Very few lawyers practice in this area, and there are special rules and procedures that you must be aware of.
-You need an ERISA trained lawyer who understands the legal landscape and who can help guide you through this process.
-Relying on an HR rep or insurance adjuster to help you through the disability claims process is not good enough..
+You need our ERISA-trained lawyer who understands the legal landscape and who can help guide you through this process.
+Relying on an HR rep or insurance adjuster to help you through the disability claims process is not good enough.